VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 > HTTP need not worry about lost data or the details of how TCP recovers from loss or reordering of data within the network.

-- **Stateless Protocol**: HTTP is a stateless protocol, meaning servers `don't store client-specific information.` If a client requests the same object multiple times, the server doesn't remember previous requests.
+- **Stateless Protocol**: HTTP is a stateless protocol, meaning servers `don't store client specific information.` If a client requests the same object multiple times, the server doesn't remember previous requests.
 - **HTTP Versions**: `HTTP/1.0` and `HTTP/1.1` are common versions, with HTTP/1.1 supporting persistent connections.
 Newer versions like HTTP/2 are also emerging.
-### 2.3.1 Non-Persistent and Persistent Connections
+### 2.3.1 Non Persistent and Persistent Connections
-- Non-persistent connections create a new connection for each requested object.
+- Non persistent connections create a new connection for each requested object.
 Persistent connections allow multiple objects to be sent over the same connection, improving efficiency.

-> Although HTTP uses persistent connections in its default mode, HTTP clients and servers can be configured to use non-persistent connections instead.
+> Although HTTP uses persistent connections in its default mode, HTTP clients and servers can be configured to use non persistent connections instead.

-> round-trip time (RTT), which is the time it takes for a small packet to travel from client to server and then back to the client.
-The RTT includes packet-propagation delays, packet- queuing delays in intermediate routers and switches, and packet-processing delays.
+> round trip time (RTT), which is the time it takes for a small packet to travel from client to server and then back to the client.
+The RTT includes packet propagation delays, packet queuing delays in intermediate routers and switches, and packet processing delays.

 <img src="https://lh3.googleusercontent.com/pw/ADCreHcP6O3E33NG7QnDmzX1ZUYsYN4WdmaGZSwLxO79aCwgpc2VRQI5lV8oSDjGyga6BN6nbLTnXzZnfZe49s3o9JvbZT35Z1vqiUG1c97LMJbYwZwMhTgBitpNwl5znilEEFnGID7QpG4z98mGuwdk6xPg=w1456-h1130-s-no" width="520" height="520">

-- The three-way handshake involves the client and server exchanging messages, taking one round-trip time (RTT) for this process.
+- The three way handshake involves the client and server exchanging messages, taking one round trip time (RTT) for this process.
 - After completing the handshake, the client sends an HTTP request message along with an acknowledgment into the TCP connection.
 - The server responds by sending the HTML file over the established connection.
 - The total response time is approximately two RTTs plus the transmission time for the HTML file.